 You can seek expert consultation from an insurance broker to find the best policy suiting your business or professional needs.

-11. Can You Get Professional Indemnity Insurance By AAMI?
+11. Can You Get Professional Indemnity Insurance From AAMI?

-No. AAMI doesn’t provide professional indemnity insurance.
-However, it can be designed for specific professionals based on the needs of a business.
+No. AAMI doesn't provide professional indemnity insurance.
+However, they can design it for specific professionals based on the needs of a business.

-12. How Much Does Professional Indemnity Insurance Policy Cost?
+12. How Much Does a Professional Indemnity Insurance Policy Cost?

 No business is the same.
 Due to the varying business needs and operations, it becomes necessary to assess factors that will influence the cost of your policy.

 Here are a few factors you should consider when deciding on the insurance cost:

 What type of services/ advice do you offer?